tsahara/r7rs/content/intro.md

 84~\cite{Scheme84}, Common Lisp~\cite{CLtL}, and Algol 60~\cite{Naur63},
 as well as the following SRFIs:  0, 1, 4, 6, 9, 11, 13, 16, 30, 34, 39, 43, 46, 62, and 87,
 all of which are available at ``http://srfi.schemers.org``.

-%% We also thank Betty Dexter for the extreme effort she put into
-%% setting this report in \TeX, and Donald Knuth for designing the program
-%% that caused her troubles.

-%% The Artificial Intelligence Laboratory of the
-%% Massachusetts Institute of Technology, the Computer Science
-%% Department of Indiana University, the Computer and Information
-%% Sciences Department of the University of Oregon, and the NEC Research
-%% Institute supported the preparation of this report.
-Support for the MIT
-%% work was provided in part by
-%% the Advanced Research Projects Agency of the Department of Defense under Office
-%% of Naval Research contract N00014-80-C-0505.
-Support for the Indiana
-%% University work was provided by NSF grants NCS 83-04567 and NCS
-%% 83-03325.